skeletonlabs/skeleton/.changeset/calm-jars-live.md

 '@skeletonlabs/skeleton-svelte': minor
 ---

-feature: Implemented the Svelte Popover component
+feature: Implemented the Svelte components for Popover, Tooltip, Combobox, and Modal.